Chris2018998/beecp/README.md

 Performance
 ---
 The performance of each connection pool is tested by multi-threaded query (1000 threads execute 1000 times each, totally 1 million times), and the time-consuming distribution and average time-consuming are printed.
 Finally, the connection pools are ranked according to the usual time-consuming.
-Single time statistics (machine status has a great impact on the test results):
+Single time statistics (machine status impact on the test results):

 [datasource.getConnection(),connection.prepareStatement,statement.execute(),statement.close(),connection.close()]</i>